 - An ingredient in natural hand sanitizers

-- Use in a hot compress to relieve rheumatic pain, muscular aches and pains, sprains, sports injuries, sciatica, arthritis, gout
+- Hot compress to relieve rheumatic pain, muscular aches and pains, sprains, sports injuries, sciatica, arthritis, gout

 - Crush the fresh herb or use diluted oil as first aid on insect bites and stings

-- Use on athlete’s foot.
-For this use, you can apply the oil neat, or undiluted, but protect the skin with some fatty cream.
+- For athlete’s foot, apply the oil neat, or undiluted, but protect the skin with some fatty cream.
 Other neat applications include animal bites and boils.

 - Use a one percent solution as an antibacterial wash for fresh produce

-- Use in hair and skin care regimes, as a hair tonic or in a face wash and for treatment of things like acne or warts
+- As a hair tonic or in a face wash and for treatment of things like acne or warts

 - Use thyme in a sitz bath or massage to stimulate menstruation for weak or missing periods

-- Thymol, a chemical constituent in thyme essential oil, has been found to increase blood-flow to the skin, thought to speed healing
+- Thymol—a chemical constituent in thyme essential oil—has been found to increase blood-flow to the skin, helps to speed up healing

 - Thymol has been found to protect and increase the percentage of healthy fats found in cell membranes